Balkaneros91/Cubaneros-PP4/README.md

 <li>Menu data model tested: admin can use the whole circle of CRUD functionality from the backend, while the user only view the menu.</li>
 <li>Sign-up/ Sign-in/ Sign-out links all tested and works.</li>
 <li>Booking form tested and all its functionality and validations works.</li>
-<li>Authorisations tested based on the different accesses so that role-based functions such as booking form access, edit or deleting bookings can be accessed just if the person is permitted.</li>
+<li>Authorisation tested based on the different accesses so that role-based functions such as booking form access, edit or deleting bookings can be accessed just if the person is permitted.</li>
 </ul>

 <hr>